rays22/tandem-indel/README.md

 # tandem-indel
-Tandem insertions and repeat reductions
+Tandem insertions and repeat reductions in genomes.